 - Doctor Who touches down in North America for a new season (canada.com)

 - EXCLUSIVE: ‘Doctor Who: A Fairytale Life’ Preview – Matt Sturges Brings The Doctor To Fable Town (splashpage.mtv.com)

 - TARDIS Alert!
 Dr. Who’s new season is almost here. (bahbs.wordpress.com)

 - Doctor Who: Academic claims Daleks are scary because they “are the nightmare future we dread” (mirror.co.uk)

 - 11 Doctors In Six Minutes Of The Day (geeks.thedailywh.at)

-Posted on Tuesday, 0:08, April 19, 2011, in General and tagged Dalek, Doctor (Doctor Who), Doctor Who, Eleventh Doctor, Fourth Doctor, Gallifrey, Humanism, Time Lord, Tom Baker, William Hartnell.
+Posted on Tuesday, 0:08, April 19, 2011, in General and tagged Dalek, Doctor Who, Eleventh Doctor, Fourth Doctor, Gallifrey, Humanism, Time Lord, Tom Baker, William Hartnell.
 Bookmark the permalink.
-Comments Off.
+Leave a comment.